psalmprax/volka_games_de/README.md

 #### Why Infrastructure as Code with Terraform?

-Choosing to manage our infrastructure with Terraform is a strategic decision that provides significant advantages over manual setup or console-based configuration:
+Managing infrastructure with Terraform is a strategic choice that provides key advantages over manual configuration:

 *   **Repeatability & Consistency**: Every environment, from development to production, is provisioned from the same codebase.
 This eliminates "it works on my machine" problems and ensures consistency, drastically reducing deployment errors.
-*   **Automation & Speed**: Terraform enables the entire infrastructure to be created, updated, or destroyed with a few commands.
-This is critical for CI/CD pipelines, allowing for automated deployments and rapid iteration.
+*   **Automation & Speed**: Enables rapid creation, updates, or destruction of the entire infrastructure via commands, which is essential for CI/CD and fast iteration.
-*   **Version Control & Collaboration**: By storing infrastructure definitions in Git, we gain a full history of all changes.
-We can use pull requests to review infrastructure modifications, just like application code, fostering collaboration and improving quality.
+*   **Version Control & Collaboration**: Treats infrastructure as code in Git, providing a full change history and enabling peer review of infrastructure changes through pull requests.
-*   **Disaster Recovery**: In the event of a regional failure or catastrophic error, Terraform can recreate the entire production environment from scratch in a new region within minutes, not hours or days.
-This provides a robust and predictable disaster recovery plan.
+*   **Disaster Recovery**: Allows for the complete recreation of the production environment in a new region within minutes, ensuring a robust and predictable recovery plan.
-*   **Modularity & Reusability**: The infrastructure is broken down into logical, reusable modules.
-This makes the system easier to understand, maintain, and scale.
-Adding a new service or environment becomes a matter of composing existing modules.
+*   **Modularity & Reusability**: Decomposes the infrastructure into reusable modules, simplifying maintenance, scaling, and the addition of new services.

 | Service                       | Role in Pipeline                                                                                             | Justification (Cost & Performance)                                                                                                                              |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |